How encryption works on different apps

 There's been a big discussion about end-to-end encryption and the problems it causes for policing.

-Because of the messaging service's encryption levels the police don't know what, if anything, was communicated.
+After the attack, Home Secretary Amber Rudd called it "completely unacceptable" that the security services couldn't access some of the content - and said "there should be no place for terrorists to hide".

-Home secretary Amber Rudd called it "completely unacceptable" and said "there should be no place for terrorists to hide".
+At the time, a WhatsApp spokeswoman said the company was "horrified at the attack" and was co-operating with the investigation.

-A WhatsApp spokeswoman said at the time the company was "horrified at the attack" and was co-operating with the investigation.
+But since then, Amber Rudd has repeated her call for messaging services to work more closely with government to stop criminals misusing apps.

 Whatsapp, which is owned by Facebook, added end-to-end encryption by default in 2016, with Facebook saying that protecting private communication was one of its "core beliefs".